 But not all verses become warped upon being lifted from their contexts.
 There are instances in which we can use a single verse or even a part of a verse by itself and still do justice to the divine intent.
 For example, if we are trying to tell someone that salvation is a gift from GOD, we might use John 3:16: “For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.”
 This is definitely a stand-alone verse.
 It clearly says what it says, and even a cursory understanding of the verse by itself leads one to believe in accordance with the context of John 3.

 In summary, quoting a single Scripture “out of context” can be fine at times; other times, it is problematic.
-If our usage of a verse, sans context, suggests a different meaning from what the broader passage warrants, then it is wrong.
-Whenever we read or hear someone using a single verse in isolation, it’s good to plug that verse back into its original passage to see if still fits with its designated interpretation.
+If our usage of a verse, out of context, suggests a different meaning from what the broader passage warrants, then it is wrong.
+Whenever we read or hear someone using a single verse in isolation, it’s good to plug that verse back into its original passage to see if it still fits with its designated interpretation.